AvikCodeCrafter/KubeDocsAWSEKS/Regenerate-kubeconfig-EKS.md

-# Regenerating kubeconfig for a Kubernetes Cluster if you have lost it or accidentally deleted it
+# Regenerating kubeconfig for a Kubernetes Cluster in AWS EKS

 If you've lost your **kubeconfig** file, you can regenerate it using different methods depending on your setup.